snowaski/Cartpole/README.md

-# pendulum-project
+# Cartpole
-Using Reinforcement Learning in order to swing a pendulum to an upright position
+Using Reinforcement Learning and a neural network in order to balance a pole on a cart